 Anemia is not a contractible disease and being around individuals with anemia do not put others at risk of developing anemia symptoms.

 Contact a physician if your anemia symptoms are persistent.
 In addition, if you have risk factors for anemia such as inadequate diet or intake of required vitamins and minerals, heavy menstrual period, hereditary anemia runs in your family, potential prolonged exposure to lead.
 A visit to the doctor or telemedicine consult with proper testing is necessary to make a full determination.
 Anemia symptoms are similar to many other illnesses and can be verified through an easy-to-use, quick anemia test kit.

 *Reviewed and approved by Dr. Rob Lapporte

-Get your Anemia Test Kit and Physician Consult NOW and get diagnosed and a prescription filled within 24 hours without ever leaving your home!
-Unlike other anemia test kit products the telephone consult with a physician is included in the price.
+Get your Anemia Telemedicine Consultation NOW and get diagnosed and a prescription filled within 24 hours without ever leaving your home!
 FREE Overnight shipping when you use the code “FREEOVERNIGHT” at checkout.
 Click HERE to start feeling better now!